 Sugars seem to be better controlled on a ketogenic diet.
-Multiple studies have shown an improved glycemic control in people on a ketogenic diet as compared to people who are on other recommended carbohydrate controlled diets.
+Multiple studies have shown improved glycemic control in people on a ketogenic diet as compared to people who are on other recommended carbohydrate-controlled diets.
 Some people are able to even get off of their diabetic medications completely.

-The potential benefits of a keto diet in diabetes is likely multi-factorial and includes:
+The potential benefits of a keto diet in diabetes are likely multi-factorial and include: